 Obtaining approval from an HOA for home improvement projects is a matter of filing paperwork.
 While the process varies from one HOA to the next, you usually need to detail the steps of your renovation or construction.
 Hiring an insured, qualified contractor to do preliminary drawings or write-ups will greatly improve your chance of approval for a larger project.
 Qualified contractors will ensure you stay in compliance by reviewing your CC&Rs before work begins.

 It is essential to be prepared before asking your HOA for approval.
-Knowing the exact nature of the work and if it affects common property as well as providing a timeline will help strengthen your argument for approval.
+Knowing the exact nature of the work and if it affects common property, as well as providing a timeline, will help strengthen your argument for approval.

 If your HOA grants you approval, they may tack on a few conditions.
 These might concern the materials used, the hours work can take place and the licenses contractors need before starting work.
 Since every HOA has different rules, we advise you to talk to a member of the board before starting work.